 Section 16(a) of the Exchange Act requires the Company's officers, directors, and persons who beneficially own more than 10% of the Common Stock, to file reports of ownership and changes in ownership with the SEC.
-Based solely on our review of the copies of such forms received by us, or written representations from certain reporting persons, the Company believes that during the fiscal year ended December 31, 2023 the filing requirements applicable to its officers, directors and greater than 10% percent beneficial owners were complied with, except that: BBAI Ultimate, LLC did not file a Form 4 within the two business day requirement relating to one transaction due to an administrative error and such late filing was effected on May 26, 2023.
+Based solely on our review of the copies of such forms received by us, or written representations from certain reporting persons, the Company believes that during the fiscal year ended December 31, 2024 the filing requirements applicable to its officers, directors and greater than 10% percent beneficial owners were complied with, except that, Amanda Long, Julie Peffer, Carolyn Blankenship, and Sean Ricker did not include one transaction on a Form 4 within the two business day requirement relating to one transaction due to an administrative error and such late filings were submitted on July 2, 2024.
+Additionally, AE Industrial Partners did not file a Form 4 within the two business day requirement for one transaction on March 8, 2024 and such late filing was submitted on March 13, 2024.